doughmination/dotfiles/readme.md

 You may not misrepresent the origin of the Software.

-Modified versions must be clearly identified as such and must not be presented as being made, endorsed, or distributed by The Butterfly Network without prior written permission.
+Modified versions must be clearly identified as such and must not be presented as being made, endorsed, or distributed by CloveTwilight3 without prior written permission.

 ---

 ## 3. Commercial Use Restriction

-The Software may not be used, in whole or in part, for any commercial purpose without a separate, written commercial licence granted by The Butterfly Network.
+The Software may not be used, in whole or in part, for any commercial purpose without a separate, written commercial licence granted by CloveTwilight3.

 Commercial use includes, but is not limited to: